 - Non-essential office-based businesses

 - Including faith-based office facilities, the owner, manager or operator must prepare, implement and post the "Los Angeles County Department of Public Health Reopening Protocol Office-Based Worksites" attached as Appendix D to this health order prior to opening

-- Indoor malls and shopping centers
+- Indoor malls, shopping centers and hotels

 - The owner or operator may reopen with 50% of the overall shopping center capacity.
 Higher-risk businesses - outlined below - may not operate.